Academic Accommodations

 Some academic accommodations we may approve for students with disabilities are described below.

-Alternate format is an alternate means of presenting print information so you can access resources.
+Alternate format is an alternate means of presenting print information.

 When It Is Used